Austin Age Discrimination Lawyers

 - Daily Tasks – Harassment based on age discrimination for workers over age 40 is also illegal.
 Employers and employees can be found guilty of the serious charge of workplace harassment by teasing, pestering, intimidating, or making otherwise harmful remarks concerning a coworker’s age.

-Under ADEA and EEOC laws, employers are not permitted to deny individuals a raise in pay, promoted title, or a job, fire them, or in any other way discriminate against individuals ages 40 and because of their age.
+Under ADEA and EEOC laws, employers are not permitted to deny individuals a raise in pay, promotion, or termination or otherwise discriminate against individuals ages 40 and because of their age.

 An individual’s age should not become a detriment to their employment status or opportunities; lawyers at The Melton Law Firm are dedicated to preserving the rights of Austin workers.
 Knowledgeable legal representation can help you determine your options for legal recourse if age discrimination has, indeed, occurred.